 Who are Animal Chiropractors?

 Certified animal chiropractors are licensed Doctors of Chiropractic and/or Doctors of Veterinary Medicine who have taken specialized training in animal chiropractic, and have completed international competency examinations set forth by The College of Animal Chiropractors (COAC), and/or the American Veterinary Chiropractic Association (AVCA).
-Dr. Taron Carruthers and Dr. Craig Landry are both human chiropractors who have taken over 420 hours of specialized training in animal chiropractic techniques; graduating from the Veterinary Chiropractic Learning Centre in 2014.
+Dr. Taron Carruthers and Dr. Craig Landry are both human chiropractors who have taken over 850 hours of specialized training in animal chiropractic techniques with over 15 years of clinical experience; graduating from the Veterinary Chiropractic Learning Centre in 2014.